fifonik/FFMetrics/README.md

 ### Common issues
 1. “Start” button disabled
     - No FFMpeg.exe found;
-    - No reference file added, reference file does not exist (red file name) or program unable to get its media info;
+    - No reference file added, reference file does not exist (red file name) or program is unable to get file's media info;
-    - No distorted file added, distorted file does not exist (red file name), program unable to get its media info or no active fistorted files (files with checkbox on the left of the file name ticked);
+    - No distorted file added, distorted file does not exist (red file name), program unable to get file's media info or no active distorted files (files with checkbox on the left of the file name ticked);
     - No metrics selected.
 2. VMAF checkbox disabled
     - FFMpeg.exe does not support VMAF.
 [Download](https://ffmpeg.org/download.html) newer version, make sure it supports VMAF.